-- 1. Floors shall be smooth, permanently dry, clean, and free all foreign material such as dust, wax, solvents, paint, grease, oils, and old adhesive residue.
-The surface must be hard and dense, and free from powder or flaking. - 2.
-Concrete slabs must be dry with no visible moisture. - 3.
-Required Moisture Testing maximum moisture level per ASTM 1869 CaCl is 8 lbs. and ASTM 2170 In-situ Relative Humidity 90% per 1000 sq.ft. in 24 hours. - 4.
-Do not install over concrete with a history of high moisture or hydrostatic conditions.
+- Concrete slabs must be dry with no visible moisture. - Required Moisture Testing maximum moisture level per ASTM 1869 CaCl is 8 lbs. and ASTM 2170 In-situ Relative Humidity 90% per 1000 sq.ft. in 24 hours. - Do not install over concrete with a history of high moisture or hydrostatic conditions.
 Excessive moisture in the subfloor could promote mold, mildew, and other moisture related issues like the trapping of moisture emissions under the flooring, which may contribute to an unhealthy indoor environment.
-Shaw Industries does not warrant nor is responsible for damage to floor covering due to moisture related issues. - 5. pH level of concrete should be between 7-10. - 6.
-The final responsibility for determining if the concrete is dry enough for installation of the flooring lies with the floor covering installer.
+Shaw Industries does not warrant nor is responsible for damage to floor covering due to moisture related issues. - pH level of concrete should be between 7-10. - The final responsibility for determining if the concrete is dry enough for installation of the flooring lies with the floor covering installer.